Janet Jones: Early life and education

-Jones was born Janet Marie Jones in Bridgeton, Missouri, the daughter of a business executive.
+Janet Marie Jones was born in Bridgeton, Missouri, the daughter of a business executive.
 She attended Pattonville High School in Maryland Heights, Missouri.

 Entertainment career

-One of Jones' earliest appearances was as a contestant on Merv Griffin's syndicated US television program Dance Fever in 1979, and then later as a member of the dance duo Motion, dancing choreographed routines with the show's host, Deney Terrio.
+One of Jones's earliest appearances was as a contestant on Merv Griffin's syndicated U.S. television program Dance Fever in 1979, and later as a member of the dance duo Motion, dancing choreographed routines with the show's host, Deney Terrio.
 Jones performed in Annie (1982), Staying Alive (1983) and Snow White Live (1980), and had a bit part in The Beastmaster (1982).
 She also had a small role in the musical comedy, Grease 2 (1982).
 On April 4, 1983, Jones was a contestant on the television game show The Price Is Right.
 Her big break came in The Flamingo Kid (1984), which was followed by the film version of A Chorus Line (1985).
 In 1986, she appeared in American Anthem, co-starring gymnast Mitch Gaylord and, in 1987, she appeared on the cover and in a semi-nude pictorial in the March issue of Playboy.

 Other credits include 1988's Police Academy 5: Assignment Miami Beach and the baseball film A League of Their Own (1992) with Geena Davis, Rosie O'Donnell, and Madonna.

 Jones served as host of an infomercial for Jackie Chan and as the "master instructor" for a workout video produced by The FIRM.
 She and daughter Paulina were featured in the movie Alpha Dog.

 Playing on her surname, she appeared in a 1986 TV commercial endorsing Jones Sausage along with other people who shared her last name.